-Please note that parts of documents that do not relate to your request have been redacted as falling out of scope.
+Please note that the parts of documents that do not relate to the EU-Japan EPA negotiations have been redacted as falling outside the scope of your request.

 The reasons justifying the application of the exceptions are set out below in Sections 2.1, 2.2 and 2.3.